 FHWA Division and FTA regional offices should work with State DOTs, MPOs and providers of public transportation to review current policies, rules, and procedures to determine their impact on safety for all road users.
 This effort should work to include provisions for safety in future transportation infrastructure, particularly those outside automobiles.
 A complete street is safe, and feels safe, for everyone using the street.
-FHWA and FTA seek to help Federal aid recipients plan, develop, and operate streets and networks that prioritize safety, comfort, and access to destinations for people who use the street network, including pedestrians, bicyclists, transit riders, micro-mobility users, freight delivery services, and motorists.
+FHWA and FTA seek to help Federal aid recipients plan, develop, and operate streets (with an emphasis on arterials roadways) and networks that prioritize safety, comfort, and access to destinations for people who use the street network, including pedestrians, bicyclists, transit riders, micro-mobility users, freight delivery services, and motorists.
 The goal is to provide an equitable and safe transportation network for travelers of all ages and abilities, including those from marginalized communities facing historic disinvestment.
-This vision is not achieved through a one-size-fits-all solution - each complete street is unique and developed to best serve its community context and its primary role in the network.

-Per the National Highway Traffic Safety Administration's 2019 data, 62 percent of the motor vehicle crashes that resulted in pedestrian fatalities took place on arterials.
-Arterials tend to be designed for vehicle movement rather than mobility for non-motorized users and often lack convenient and safe crossing opportunities.
+This vision is not achieved through a one-size-fits-all solution, each complete street is unique and developed to best serve its community context and its primary role in the network.
+Per the 2019 National Highway Traffic Safety Administration, 62% of the motor vehicle crashes that resulted in pedestrian fatalities happened on arterials.
+Arterials are usually designed for vehicle movement rather than mobility for non-motorized users and often lack convenient and safe crossing opportunities.
 They can function as barriers to a safe travel network for road users outside of vehicles.
 To be considered complete, these roads should include safe pedestrian facilities, safe transit stops (if present), and safe crossing opportunities on an interval necessary for accessing destinations.
 A safe and complete network for bicycles can also be achieved through a safe and comfortable bicycle facility located on the roadway, adjacent to the road, or on a nearby parallel corridor.
 Jurisdictions will be encouraged to prioritize safety improvements and speed management on arterials that are essential to creating complete travel networks for those without access to single-occupancy vehicles.

-LWCAMPO is committed to enhancing safe, accessible, and alternative modes of transportation in the region.
-The MPO's Active Transportation Plan adopted by the City of Laredo in February 2021 includes a chapter dedicated to Complete Streets.
-The chapter outlines a set of recommendations and a sample Complete Streets policy to assist with implementing safe roads for all users.
+LWCAMPO supports and endorses the design and development of Complete Streets; And, is committed to enhancing safe, accessible, and alternative modes of transportation in the region.
+The MPO's Active Transportation Plan includes a chapter dedicated to Complete Streets.
+The chapter outlines a set of recommendations and a sample Complete Streets Policy to assist with implementing safe roads for all users.
 The MPO's Active Transportation Committee have also discussed the need to implement a Complete Streets Policy at the local level and are exploring the development of a Complete Streets Policy for the MPO.
-LWCAMPO along with its partners will continue to find ways to promote safety for all street users and to plan an equitable and safe transportation network for all ages and abilities.

-Public Involvement
+• Public Involvement